sablier-labs/flow/README.md

   streamed to the recipients.
 - If streams run out of balance, they will start to accumulate debt until they are paused or sufficient deposits are made to them.
-- Sender can pause and restart the streams anytime without losing track of debt and streamed amount.
+- Sender can pause and restart the streams anytime without losing track of debt and amount owed to the recipient.

 ### How it works

-As mentioned above, the creation and deposit are distinct operations.
-When a stream is created, the baalnce balance begins with 0.
+As mentioned above, no deposit is required when the stream is created.
+So at the time of creation, the balance can begin with 0.
 Sender can deposit any amount into the stream anytime.
-However, to improve the user experience, a `createAndDeposit` function is implemented to initiate create and deposit in a single transaction.
+However, to improve the user experience, a `createAndDeposit` function is also implemented to allow `create` and `deposit` in a single transaction.

-These streams don't have a start time or an end time.
-As a result, we use a time value (`lastTimeUpdate`) which is set to `block.timestamp` when the stream is created. `lastTimeUpdate` plays a key role into several features of Sablier
+These streams start streaming as soon as the transaction gets confirmed on the blockchain.
+They don't have any end date but sender can call `pause` to pause the stream at any time.
+We also use a time value (`lastTimeUpdate`) which is set to `block.timestamp` when the stream is created. `lastTimeUpdate` plays a key role into several features of Sablier Flow:
-Flow:

 - When a withdrawal is made